The 2019 application cycle is now closed. Winners were announced at the 87th Annual Meeting in Honolulu, HI

 Get inspired!
 Here’s a quick look at how pets make life better and why making cities more pet friendly helps everyone enjoy a happier, healthier life: https://youtu.be/eacqil6fdKM

-- In June 2018, the U.S. Conference of Mayors (USCM) and Mars Petcare announced the recipients of the first BETTER CITIES FOR PETS™ grants at the USCM annual meeting.
+- At the 87th Annual Meeting of the U.S. Conference of Mayors (USCM), USCM and Mars Petcare announced the recipients of the second round of BETTER CITIES FOR PETS™ grants.
 Read the press release.

 - In a surprise announcement, Mars Petcare decided to give EVERY city that applied for the 2018 grants free-pet food donations for their local shelters and care facilities.
 Click here for a list.